Rams hold off Giants 17-9; Ramsey, Tate fight after game

+Jared Goff hit Cooper Kupp for a 55-yard touchdown with 6:56 to play, and the Rams grinded out a 17-9 victory over New York on Sunday before the wild fight between Ramsey and Tate.

+Williams made a diving pick at the Los Angeles 7 with 52 seconds to play as the Rams (3-1) barely stayed unbeaten at new SoFi Stadium and kept first-year Giants coach Joe Judge winless.
+Los Angeles managed 240 total yards and went nearly 45 minutes between its two touchdowns, but it was enough.

+“Being 3-1, it’s still a good start,” Rams defensive tackle Aaron Donald said.
+“Definitely made mistakes here and there, but I’d rather fix things off of winning instead of off a loss.”

-Ramsey and Tate scuffled at midfield after the final whistle after a game filled with trash-talking between the two Nashville-area natives.
-Ramsey has two young children with Tate’s sister, and Tate was publicly upset last year when the couple went through a nasty public breakup.
+After the kneeldown, even more action happened: Ramsey and Tate scuffled at midfield after a game filled with trash-talking between the two Nashville-area natives.
+Ramsey has two young children with Tate’s sister, and Tate was publicly upset last year when the couple went through a nasty breakup.

 Ramsey and Tate both walked toward midfield when the game ended, and they immediately took swings at each other, eventually going to the turf in a heap.
-The veterans’ teammates pulled them apart.
+The veterans’ teammates pulled them apart, but no players professed knowledge of what happened.

-Darious Williams made a redemptive, diving interception at the Los Angeles 7 with 52 seconds to play as the Rams (3-1) barely stayed unbeaten at new SoFi Stadium and kept first-year Giants coach Joe Judge winless.

-After a dominant opening drive, Los Angeles struggled to get free from the Giants (0-4) until the speedy Kupp caught a pass behind New York’s linebackers and sprinted through the secondary for the Rams’ first touchdown since their opening drive.
-That was the only TD pass for Goff, who went 25 of 32 for 200 yards.

-New York’s defense gave an admirable effort against the NFL’s third-ranked offense entering Week 4, but its offense stalled three times in the red zone before its late misadventures.
+New York’s defense gave an admirable effort against the NFL’s third-ranked offense entering Week 4, but the Giants’ offense stalled three times in the red zone before its late misadventures.
 Graham Gano kicked three field goals in the Giants’ first game in the Los Angeles area since 1994.

+“That’s the type of team we want to be,” Giants linebacker Blake Martinez said.
+“But at the end of the day, it’s a production league, and getting wins is what we want.
+We are not going to be satisfied until that happens.”

 NASTY RIVALRY